petershin/liferay-learn/docs/dxp/latest/en/liferay-development/building-applications/developing-a-java-web-application/using-mvc/using-a-jsp-and-mvc-portlet.md

 ## What's Next

 Congratulations!
 You've created a web application using a JSP and one simple Java class.
 There are lots of directions you can go from here.
 To add more views, see [Rendering Views with MVC Portlet](./rendering-views-with-mvc-portlet.md).
 To add actions to your application, see [MVC Action Command](./mvc-action-command.md).
-Or implement a back-end data model using [Service Builder](../../data-frameworks/service-builder.md).
+Or implement a backend data model using [Service Builder](../../data-frameworks/service-builder.md).

 ## Related Topics